EdScratch programming language

 Licenced under Creative Commons – use, adapt and share

-We want to make robotics and computer science education available to everyone, which is why these teaching recourses have been released under a Creative Commons licence.
+We want to make robotics and computer science education available to everyone, which is why these teaching resources have been released under a Creative Commons licence.
 You are free to use these resources as they are, translate them, share them or use them as the base to develop your own customised lessons.

 The EdScratch Lesson Plans Set by Kat Kennewell and Jin Peng is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.